benhylau/mesh-router-builder/README.md

     GITHUB_RELEASE_VERSION=<release-version>

 The _GitHub API Token_ should have `public_repo` scope for public repositories and `repo` scope for private repositories.
+The file should look something like
+this:

     GITHUB_USERNAME=benhylau
     GITHUB_REPOSITORY=mesh-router-builder